azoritihie/rsschool-cv/cv.md

 1. I want to obtain a position as a frontend developer.
 2. I learn quickly and find the information I need
 3. I Responsibly carry out the tasks
+4. Personal qualities:

+   - attentiveness,
+   - responsibility,
+   - self-learning,
-4. Personal qualities:attentiveness, responsibility,self-learning, communication skills
+   - communication skills

 ## Skills